 Homework Assignments will be given each week and collected the following week.
 You must attempt all problems.
 Any problems which are not sufficiently correct or complete must be resubmitted later using your portfolio (see below).

-Portfolio submission dates:
+Portfolio evaluation dates:

 - February 11